 This course covers the wide range of issues that need to be considered when conducting or preparing to give conference presentation in English.
-This course is open to PHD-candidates, employees and external clients.
+All presentations are recorded and detailed feedback is provided.
+This course is open to PhD-candidates, employees and external clients.

 'The reason why I chose the Language Centre was because the course was an online one.
 It turned out to be a very stimulating and positive experience, not in the least because of the input of an enthusiastic mediator (Neill Wylie).
 The course is for different levels of PhD’s, novice as well as more experienced.
 I am confident this course helps me to further improve my academic writing skills!’

 Marlies Schillings | PhD student and Teacher Bewegingswetenschappen | Faculty of Health, Medicine and Life Sciences

 Baylor in Maastricht is one of the oldest and most popular study abroad programmes at Baylor.
 It is a 3-month study abroad programme in which students take classes offered by CES and a Baylor faculty member.

 With a focus on Business the Baylor Summer 1 combines one class offered by CES with one taught by a Baylor faculty member.
 You’ll start your adventure with a three-day group trip, study for approximately one month and then have the opportunity to travel!

 If you’re interested in culture and arts then there’s no better place to be this summer than Europe!
 Baylor Summer II gives you the opportunity to be surrounded by and see first-hand the rich cultural history and exquisite artistry that Europe possesses.

 The Business & Economics in Europe programme is designed to give students a greater understanding of the international business practices in Europe and the economic policies of the European Union.

 The CNU summer programme offers you a unique opportunity to study cross-cultural leadership in a real-world setting.